Drawing board: Contemporary drafting tables

-Despite the prevalence of computer aided drafting, many older architects and even some structural designers still rely on paper and pencil graphics produced on a drafting table.
+Despite the prevalence of computer-aided drafting, many older architects and even some structural designers still rely on paper-and-pencil graphics produced on a drafting table.

 Modern drafting tables typically rely on a steel frame.
-Steel provides as much strength as the old oak drafting table frames and much easier portability.
-Typically the drafting board surface is a thick sheet of compressed fibreboard with sheets of Formica laminated to all its surfaces.
-The drafting board surface is usually secured to the frame by screws which can easily be removed for drafting table transportation.
+Steel provides as much strength as the old oak drafting-table frames and much easier portability.
+Typically the drafting-board surface is a thick sheet of compressed fibreboard with sheets of Formica laminated to all its surfaces.
+The drafting-board surface is usually secured to the frame by screws, which can easily be removed for transportation.

-The steel frame allows mechanical linkages to be installed that control both the height and angle of the drafting board surface.
-Typically, a single foot pedal is used to control a clutch which clamps the board in the desired position.
+The steel frame allows mechanical linkages to be installed that control both the height and angle of the drafting-board surface.
+Typically, a single foot pedal is used to control a clutch that clamps the board in the desired position.
 A heavy counterweight full of lead shot is installed in the steel linkage so that if the pedal is accidentally released, the drafting board will not spring into the upright position and injure the user.
-Drafting table linkages and clutches have to be maintained to ensure that this safety mechanism counterbalances the weight of the table surface.
+Drafting-table linkages and clutches have to be maintained to ensure that this safety mechanism counterbalances the weight of the table surface.